QuadSpinner/Gaea-Docs/source/Reference/06-Color/CLUTer.md

 title: CLUTer
 ---

+CLUTer lets you create color gradients which can be mapped to texture masks for creating color maps.

 Coloration in Gaea is based on CLUTs, or color lookup tables.
 As 2D heightfields are essentially a grid of numbers ranging from 0.0 (lowest) to 1.0 (highest), CLUTs are represented as gradients which are mapped to those heights.

 The lowest part of a gradient corresponds to the lowest part of the terrain.
 The highest part of a gradient corresponds to the highest part of the terrain.
 Everything in between is evenly distributed.